We live in an ever-changing world where innovative technologies continually test both the boundaries of business and society.

-- Principal external IS advisor to a FTSE 100 utility (advising on many projects including international data centres, privacy compliance systems procurement, security and penetration testing, application development).
+- Acting as principal external IS advisor to a FTSE 100 utility (advising on many projects including international data centres, privacy compliance systems procurement, security and penetration testing, application development).

 - Advising a clinical trials company in relation to GDPR-compliant collection of personal data.

 - Advising a major utility provider in respect of a business critical agreement with its warehouse management system supplier.

 - Advising a fast-growing cloud-based delivery management platform on its customer contracts, including preparing its standard terms and negotiating agreements with major brands.